marcoromanelli-github/docs/software/virtual-env.md

 ### How to create and use a virtual environment in Julia

-This section outlines how to set up, use, and manage project-specific environments in Julia.
-Julia's built-in package manager provides functionality similar to virtual environments, allowing you to create isolated project environments.
+Manage project-specific environments in Julia.
+Julia's built-in package manager provides functionality similar to virtual environments.

 #### Setup environment
-Setting up a Julia environment involves creating a new project directory and activating it as a Julia environment.
-This isolates the project's dependencies from other projects.
+Create a new project directory and activate it as a Julia environment.

 1. Check Julia version:
    ```